rdp/replace-text-pdf/README.md

 $ crystal replaceinpdf.cr input_filename.pdf "something you want replaced" "what you want it replaced with" output.pdf

-output.pdf can be the input filename if you'd like to overwrite it
+output.pdf can be the input filename if you'd like to overwrite it.  input and output filenames can be "-" if you want to output to stdout and chain (ex: multiple replacements)

 For instance